 How should I store potatoes?
 And how long can I keep them?

 If you purchased potatoes in a plastic bag, the best thing to do is to remove them from the plastic bag and put them in a paper bag, cardboard box or basket.
 Store them in an area that is dark, and cool, but not cold, such as a pantry, cupboard, or basement.
 Never store potatoes in the refrigerator; their cold temperature will turn the starch in potatoes to sugar, giving them an off-flavor.
 Potatoes will keep for 4-6 weeks in a cool, dark area.
-Even if they begin to grow sprouts and start to look shrivelled, they are still ok to eat.
-Cut the sprouts away and peel them for use in in casseroles and soups.
+Even if they begin to grow sprouts and start to look shriveled, they are still ok to eat.
+Cut the sprouts away and peel them for use in casseroles and soups.

 What causes a potato to turn green?

 An overexposure to any light source, the most common being sunlight or fluorescent lights.
 This causes the chemical solanine to accumulate in the skin of the Potato, turning it a green hue.
 This can also create a bitter taste, so it is best to cut away affected portions.
 The best way to avoid green potatoes, and keep them fresh, is to store them in a cool, dry, and dark location.